 We are Philadelphia’s art museum.
+A world-renowned collection.
 A landmark building.
-A world-renowned collection.
 A place that welcomes everyone.
 Learn about our values and employee benefits, or go behind the scenes with staff stories.
 Submission Guidelines

 - Electronic submissions unless noted otherwise.
 Résumés & cover letters must be Word documents or PDFs.

 - We will contact you if your experience aligns with our needs.

 - Read fellowship descriptions carefully below as they have specific application procedures.
 Incomplete or late applications will not be considered.